jcsgithub/jcsgithub-mangatradingapp/README.md

-# Nightlife Coordination App
+# Manga Trading App

 ## Overview

 This app is made using MEAN stack.
-For the completion on one of Freecodecamp's Dynamic Web Application Projects, [Build a Nightlife Coordination App](httpshttps://www.freecodecamp.com/challenges/build-a-nightlife-coordination-app).
+For the completion on one of Freecodecamp's Dynamic Web Application Projects, a quite similar app to [Manage a Book Trading Club](https://www.freecodecamp.com/challenges/manage-a-book-trading-club).